stfc/PSyclone/doc/getting_going.rst

 In addition to the mandatory dependencies just described, PSyclone also has optional dependencies on both ``graphviz`` and ``termcolor``.
 PSyclone can use graphviz to produce a visualisation of a schedule's dependency graph.
 If this is desired then the Python package ``graphviz`` (for the Python bindings) as well as the graphviz package itself must be installed.
+If the ``graphviz`` package is not available then the associated PSyclone routines will return silently and no visualisations will be produced.
 The Python package ``termcolor`` is used for pretty-printing a schedule in terminals that support coloured text.
 If the package is not available then the schedule is simply printed in plain text without colour highlighting.

 System-specific set-up